osism/documentation/source/index.rst

 Docker based deployment framework for managing OpenStack, Ceph, and necessary services.

-Further details about OSISM can be found on https://osism.de.
+Further details about OSISM can be found on https://www.osism.de.
 Do not hesitate to write an e-mail to info@betacloud-solutions.de if you have questions or doubts.

+A testbed of OSISM is available under https://github.com/osism/testbed.
+This allows you to deploy a small environment with four nodes on a public cloud like our `Betacloud <https://www.betacloud.de>`_.
+Other providers like Citycloud are also supported.

 * **OpenStack** is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter, all managed